TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 :::

-For a graphic interpretation of these solutions, we refer to {numref}`Subsection %s <Subsec:DynSystContinuous:Trajectories>`.
+For a graphical interpretation of these solutions, we refer to {numref}`Subsection %s <Subsec:DynSystContinuous:Trajectories>`.

 ## Dealing with complex eigenvalues